LIVER CANCER & SSD BENEFITS

 Secondary liver cancers occurs when your cancer begins in another part of your body.
 For example, if you have lung, stomach, or breast cancer, and it spreads to your liver, then it is known as a secondary liver cancer.
 Secondary liver cancer is often treated differently than primary liver cancer.

-Liver cancer symptoms include pain and swelling in the abdomen.
+Liver cancer symptoms include pain and a swollen abdomen.
 Also, you may experience shoulder and back pain.
-It also includes bloating, nausea, weakness, fatigue, and jaundice.
+It also includes nausea, weakness, fatigue, and jaundice.

 Unfortunately, liver cancer symptoms are not as severe during the early stages of the disease.
-Therefore, many liver cancers go undetected until it is too late to cure the disease.
+Therefore, many liver cancers are not found until it is too late to cure the disease.

 END STAGE LIVER DISEASE